marc-jones/phd_thesis/content/03_winter/01_introduction.md

 Further work indicated that, as opposed to particular tissues, mitotically dividing cells were required for vernalization to take place[@wellensiek_dividing_1962; @wellensiek_dividing_1964].
 Results from other species have reinforced that vernalization can be sensed in a range of tissues, such as flower buds[@pierik_lunaria_1966] and roots[@berry_local_2015; @pierik_cichorium_1966], with the general consensus being that the location at which vernalization is sensed in a plant is likely to be species specific[@michaels_memories_2000].
 One of the most thorough assessments of the role of *FLC* at both the apex and the leaves was performed by Searle et al. (2006).
-By expressing *FLC* in a tissue specific manner, the authors were able to deduce that *FLC* has a dual role in Arabidopsis[@searle_transcription_2006].
+By expressing *FLC* in a tissue-specific manner, the authors were able to deduce that *FLC* has a dual role in Arabidopsis[@searle_transcription_2006].
 Not only does *FLC* induce floral signals in the leaf, through the derepression of *FT*,  the product of the gene also acts on floral integrators in the apex, making the regulatory network competent to respond to the signal coming from the leaf[@searle_transcription_2006].
 Assessing divergence of *FLC* copies in *B.\ napus* is of particular interest given the "flowering rheostat" model of *FLC*[@michaels_memories_2000].
 This model is based on observations that the delay of flowering mediated by *FLC* is dosage dependent[@lee_late_flowering_1994; @sheldon_flf_1999].